techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-videos-from-samsung-galaxy-f34-5g-by-fonelab-android-recover-video.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
     <p>
-        <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Samsung Galaxy F34 5G, which allows Android users to retrieve, store and preview video files from your Samsung Galaxy F34 5G or other devices on the computer in simple steps.
+        <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Samsung Galaxy F34 5G, which allows Android users to retrieve, store and preview video files from your Samsung Galaxy F34 5G or other devices on the computer in simple steps.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
     </p>
 </div>
 </div>